RobertOfTaiwan/SudokuStudyLib/docs/source/base.rst

 A classic sudoku
 ----------------

-You can study what is sudoku in Wiki Page: http://en.wikipedia.org/wiki/Sudoku
+You can study what and how is sudoku in Wiki Page: http://en.wikipedia.org/wiki/Sudoku

 .. |sudoku_init| image:: p2.png
                  :width: 300 px